 Who is the Federal Reserve and Why Are They Messing with Interest Rates?

-If you’re someone who enjoys reading the news and keeping up with what’s going on in the world, you may have come across more than a few articles mentioning the Federal Reserve, raising interest rates, and what it could do to the stock market.
-While the media may make it sound like the end of the world, we’re actually due for a slight rise in rates, and, as we’ll shortly learn, it is the job of the Federal Reserve to help instigate that.
+If you are someone who enjoys reading the news and keeping up with what is going on in the world, you may have come across more than a few articles mentioning the Federal Reserve and something about raising rates and what it could do to the stock market.
+While the media may make it sound like the end of the world, managing interest rates is an important part of the Federal Reserve’s job.

-When journalists talk about the Federal Reserve raising rates, it’s important to understand that the Federal Reserve is not in charge of all interest rates, though they do influence them in a roundabout way.
+When journalists talk about the Federal Reserve raising rates, it is important to understand that the Federal Reserve is not in charge of all interest rates, though they do influence them.
 The Federal Reserve is in charge of deciding what the Nominal Federal Funds Rate should be.
 The term nominal refers to what the Federal Reserve wants the rate to be, not necessarily what it is.
 The actual Federal Funds Rate is the average rate of all the rates that banks are lending to each other at.
-The Federal Reserve influences these rates by requiring banks to hold a certain amount of money in reserve, thereby requiring them to lend or borrow to meet that requirement, which in turn affects the rates the banks charge each other.
+The Federal Reserve influences this rate by requiring banks to hold a certain amount of money in reserve, thereby requiring them to lend or borrow to meet that requirement, which in turn affects the rates the banks charge each other.
 What results is a trickle-down effect.
-The rate that the big banks lend to each other affects the rates that the big banks lend to smaller banks, which eventually affects the rates that smaller banks lend to businesses and individuals like you and me.
-While the decision to move rates has to do with the strength of the economy, it’s likely that the only way it will have a significant effect on financial markets is if the timing or the size of the raise is different than what everyone is expecting.
+The rate that the big banks lend to each other affects the rates that the big banks lend to smaller banks.